 How is a Divorce Finalized in Arizona?

 A judge finalizes a divorce by signing a Decree of Dissolution of Marriage and filing that document with the clerk of the court.
-A spouse is not actually divorced until that Decree is signed by the judge and that Decree is filed with the clerk’s office.
+A spouse is not divorced until the judge signs that Decree and that Decree is lodged with the clerk’s office.

 A court may not, correspondingly, sign a Decree of Dissolution of Marriage until all issues in the case are either settled or ruled upon by the court and included in the final Divorce Decree.
 In other words, the court cannot grant a divorce by entering a Decree of Dissolution of Marriage before issues such as child custody, child support, spousal maintenance, and division of debts and assets are resolved by an agreement of the parties or decided by the judge.